Factual books that explain our world

 In 2016, Canbury Press is publishing five titles.
 I will mention two here.

 Because We Are Bad by Lily Bailey is one young woman's experiences of Obsessive Compulsive Disorder.
 While much more personal than Canbury's other books, Because We Are Bad dismisses the tired popular image of OCD as something you have if you like tidying, or enjoy displaying your books alphabetically.
 Instead it presents the harrowing reality of a debilitating and frightening mental illness which affects about one person in 70.
 Lily's is also very funny.
 Tragic.
 Witty.
 Sad.
 Brilliant.
 At the time of writing it has 40 reviews on Amazon; 39 are five stars.

-It would be ideal for a book club after a thought-provoking book on mental health; I have a book club offer here.
+It would be ideal for a book club after a thought-provoking book on mental health.

 Published under the Open Government Licence, which gives access to UK government documents, this Canbury Press paperback faithfully reproduces all 60,000 words of the Chilcot Report's executive summary.

 It's an eye-opening read into Britain's failures around the 2003 invasion of Iraq.

 Among other things, it dissects the dodgy intelligence about weapons of mass destruction, Tony Blair's presentation of the case for war to the House of Commons, and the abject failure to plan for the aftermath of the invasion.